Janick Gers: Personal life

-He has two children with his wife Sandra, and lives in Yarm, Teesside.
-Gers's father, Bolesław, was an able seaman of the Polish Navy and served on ORP Burza and ORP Błyskawica on which he came to England and later joined the Royal Navy.
-Gers has relatives in the Bydgoszcz area and Sośno village in Poland and visited them regularly as a teenager until 1977.
+Gers has Polish ancestry via his father, Bolesław, who was an able seaman of the Polish Navy and served on ORP Burza and ORP Błyskawica on which he came to England during World War 2, and later he joined the Royal Navy.
+Bolesław Gers remained in England after the war, married Janick's British mother Lois in 1956 and had 4 children of which Janick is the oldest.

+Gers has relatives in the Bydgoszcz area and Sośno village in Poland and visited them regularly as a teenager from 1972 and until 1977.
 Gers bought his first guitar during one of those visits, in a music store in Złotów close to Piła.
 Gers met his Polish family again after 34 years at a 2011 concert in Warsaw.

 Gers is a fan of Hartlepool United and is a season-ticket holder in the Neale Cooper Stand at Victoria Park.
-Gers is a graduate of the English Martyrs School and Sixth Form College.

 Gers had an uncredited part in the BBC drama The Paradise Club in 1990, appearing as the lead guitarist of a band called Fraud Squad.
 He appeared in the 2010 fan-made Iron Maiden documentary Maiden Heaven.

 Musical equipment

 Gers is a long-time proponent of the Fender Stratocaster.
 His guitars are typically black or white with rosewood fingerboards and Seymour Duncan JB Jr. and Hot Rails pick-ups.
 His favourite guitar over the years has been a black Stratocaster, equipped with JB Jr. pick-ups, which was given to him by Ian Gillan.
 Gers uses four different Fender Stratocasters, as well as a Gibson Chet Atkins semi-acoustic model for songs such as "Dance of Death".
 Gers is currently endorsed by Sandberg Guitars, and he uses a California ST-S tobacco hc-aged and a California ST-S creme hc-aged model on stage.

 Like his bandmates, Dave Murray and Adrian Smith, Gers currently uses the Marshall JMP-1 preamp through a Marshall 9200 power amp.
 Preferring not to use foot-switches while playing, Gers' roadie operates his MIDI Foot Controller offstage.
 Favouring cables, Gers only uses a Shure UR4D wireless system when he throws his guitar around.
-He uses Ernie Ball Regular Slinky nickel-wound guitar strings, although he does not use the B string.
+He uses Ernie Ball Regular Slinky nickel-wound guitar strings.